thakur-nandan/sprint/README.md

 - uniCOIL
 - SPLADE: Go to [examples/inference/distilsplade_max/beir_scifact](examples/inference/distilsplade_max/beir_scifact) for fast reproducing `distilsplade_max` on SciFact;

-Currently it supports data (by downloading automatically):
+Currently it supports data formats (by downloading automatically):
 - BeIR

 Other models and data (formats) will be added.